 The file size of the photos you are uploading and the dimensions of the file both play a factor when it comes to processing the photo on the server.
 If the file size or dimensions are too large, there may not be enough memory allocated to the PHP to process the file.

 If you try to upload or process photos and nothing shows , get a fatal error, a 500 internal server error, or an error related to allocating memory, this is probably the reason why.

-But there may be hard limits set by your hosting that won't allow you to go over a certain amount and if that is the case, you may want to contact your hosting company and see if they can increase these PHP values for you in the php.ini file .
+If your settings don't match the above settings then your hosting company probably has a hard limit set on those.
+You may want to contact your hosting company and see if they can increase these PHP values for you in the php.ini file .

 403 or I/O Error only on certain images